OpenCodeyard/YouSafe/tutorials.md

 4. [**M-tech viral**](https://www.youtube.com/playlist?list=PLR2qQy0Zxs_UdqAcaipPR3CG1Ly57UlhV) Flutter Playlist.

 You can follow any of the above to learn flutter, even if you have no prior experience with flutter.
-These tutorials are **begineer-friendly.**
+These tutorials are **beginner-friendly.**

 ## Git Tutorials 🚩